minprog/prog-project/20 Reference/37 Better Code Hub/10 Better Code Hub.md

 You must document your audit of the code quality.
 Save a report as **AUDIT.md** in the root of your GitHub repository.
 This must contain:

-- A screenshot of the rank as shown above (including the 10 icons)
+- A screenshot of the rank as shown above (including the 10 icons).
 - A summary of the task list you created and order the tasks by highest impact.

 And add the Better Code Hub status badge to the bottom of your **README.MD** (so cool).
 This is what it might look like: